What is marketing?

 If you have a creative flair, a career in marketing would suit you well.
 The ability to create and communicate products in a compelling way, will help you to succeed in the industry.
 And an interest in how brands visually differentiate themselves, will make you stand out against others looking to get into the industry.

 English and Humanities

-If you’re good with words and language, marketing could be perfect for you.
-Effective communication is key to marketing because whether it’s a magazine article or a TV advert, you’re talking directly to your audience.
-Unless you can get the important points across, you’ll never persuade them to buy your product!
+Effective communication is key to marketing, so if you’re good with words and language, marketing could be perfect for you.
+Whether it’s a magazine article or social media advert, you’ll be talking directly to your audience and unless you get the important points across clearly, you’ll never persuade them to buy your product.

 Computer studies and IT

-Technology has become increasingly important to marketers in helping them deliver and promote their products in the market.
-Just look at the rise of podcasting and ‘viral’ campaigns.
-The forward–thinking people with the technical skills to make all of this happen are among the most successful marketers.
+Technology has become increasingly important to marketers in helping them deliver and promote their products in the market – just look at the rise of programmatic advertising and augmented reality.
+The forward-thinking people with the technical skills to make all of this happen, are among the most successful marketers.

 Marketing is an increasingly global business.
 The ability to speak foreign languages and understand other cultures gives you a major advantage when working for multi–national companies.
 This could also give you the opportunity to live and work abroad.

 To discuss our qualifications